-The University is located on a 106-acre campus in the city of Santa Clara near the south- ern end of the San Francisco Bay in one of the world's greatest cultural centers.
-More than 50 buildings on campus house 15 student residences, a main library, a law library, two stu- dent centers, the de Saisset Museum, extensive performing arts and athletic facilities, and a recreation and fitness center.
+The University is located on a 106-acre campus in the city of Santa Clara near the southern end of the San Francisco Bay in one of the world's greatest cultural centers.
+More than 50 buildings on campus house 15 student residences, a main library, a law library, two student centers, the de Saisset Museum, extensive performing arts and athletic facilities, and a recreation and fitness center.

 Santa Clara's campus has the advantage of being located in Silicon Valley, a region known for its extraordinary visionaries, who have designed and created some of the most significant scientific and technological advances of our age.
-Silicon Valley is more than a location—it is a mindset, and home to more than 3 million residents and 6,600 science and technology-related companies (not including San Francisco, which is located just an hour away).
+Silicon Valley is more than a location---it is a mindset, and home to more than 3 million residents and 6,600 science- and technology-related companies (not including San Francisco, which is located just an hour away).

 Santa Clara's campus is well known for its beauty and mission-style architecture.
-Opened in 2013, the brick-paved Abby Sobrato Mall leads visitors from the University's main entrance to the heart of campus—the Mission Santa Clara de Asís.
+Opened in 2013, the brick-paved Abby Sobrato Mall leads visitors from the University's main entrance to the heart of campus---the Mission Santa Clara de Asís.
 The roses and palm and olive trees of the Mission Gardens surround the historic Mission Church, which was restored in 1928.
 The adjacent Adobe Lodge is the oldest building on campus.
 In 1981, it was restored to its 1822 decor.

 Amidst all this beauty and history are modern, world-class academic facilities.
-Students study and thrive in places such as the Joanne E. Harrington Learning Commons, Sobrato Family Technology Center, and Orradre Library where individuals and groups can study in an inviting, light-filled, and open environment.
+Students study and thrive in places such as the Joanne E. Harrington Learning Commons, Sobrato Family Technology Center, and Orradre Library, where individuals and groups can study in an inviting, light-filled, and open environment.
 Notably, the library features an Automated Retrieval System, a high-density storage area where up to 900,000 books and other publications can be stored and retrieved using robotic-assisted technology.

 Located near Vari Hall is the Schott Admission and Enrollment Services Building, a welcome center for campus visitors and home to several University departments.
-Opened in 2012, the lobby of this green-certified structure includes technology-infused exhibits that illustrate Santa Clara's Jesuit mission.
+Opened in 2012, the lobby of this LEED Gold equivalent structure includes technology-infused exhibits that illustrate Santa Clara's Jesuit mission.

-The campus includes many locations for quiet reflection such as the St. Clare Garden, which features plants and flowers arranged into five groups to portray the stages of the saint's life.
+The campus includes many locations for quiet reflection, such as the St. Clare Garden, which features plants and flowers arranged into five groups to portray the stages of the saint's life.
 For campus members who want a more hands-on relationship with nature, the Forge Garden, SCU's half-acre organic garden, serves as a campus space for course research, service learning, and sustainable food production.

 Athletics and the Arts

 The importance of athletics to the University is evident everywhere on campus.
-Among the newest additions to Santa Clara's athletics facilities are the Stephen Schott Stadium, home field for the men's baseball team, and the state-of-the-art Stevens Soccer Training Center funded by a gift from Mary and Mark Stevens.
-The gift also allowed Santa Clara to upgrade the stands in Stevens Stadium (formerly Buck Shaw Stadium), home to the men's and women's soccer programs, and build a plaza to celebrate Bronco sports—its past, present, and future.
+Among the newest additions to Santa Clara's athletics facilities are the Stephen Schott Stadium, home field for the men's baseball team, and the state-of-the-art Stevens Soccer Training Center, funded by a gift from Mary and Mark Stevens.
+The gift also allowed Santa Clara to upgrade the stands in Stevens Stadium (formerly Buck Shaw Stadium), home to the men's and women's soccer programs, and build a plaza to celebrate Bronco sports---its past, present, and future.
 The plaza celebrates the history of Santa Clara University football as well as the legacy and future of men's and women's soccer at SCU.
-Bellomy Field, eight acres of well-lit, grassy playing fields, provides space for club and intramural sports such as rugby and field hockey.
+Bellomy Field, eight acres of well-lit and grassy playing fields, provides space for club and intramural sports, such as rugby and field hockey.
 Adjacent to Bellomy Field is the well-appointed women's softball field, which opened in 2013.
 The Leavey Event Center houses the University's premier basketball facility.
 Over the years, the Leavey Event Center has hosted nine West Coast Conference Basketball Championships.

-SCU•Presents represents the University's commitment to the performing arts on campus, which include performances at venues such as the Louis B. Mayer Theatre, the Fess Parker Studio Theatre, and the Music Recital Hall.
+SCU•Presents represents the University's commitment to the performing arts on campus, which includes performances at venues such as the Louis B. Mayer Theatre, the Fess Parker Studio Theatre, and the Music Recital Hall.
 The Mayer Theatre is Santa Clara University's premier theatrical venue, housing 500 intimate seats in either a flexible proscenium or thrust-stage setting.
 The Fess Parker Studio Theatre has no fixed stage or seating.
-Its blackbox design, complete with movable catwalks, provides flexibility in an experimental setting.
+Its black box design, complete with movable catwalks, provides flexibility in an experimental setting.
 The 250-seat Music Recital Hall provides a contemporary setting where students, faculty, and guest artists offer a variety of performances.